SaujanyaShenoy/cybersecurity-projects/tracker-exposure-extension/README.md

-Fingerprinting detection needs two content scripts because Chrome's MAIN world (the page's real JS context, needed to intercept API calls before the page uses them) can't call `chrome.runtime` directly — only the isolated content-script world can.
+Fingerprinting detection needs two content scripts because Chrome's MAIN world (the page's real JS context, needed to intercept API calls before the page uses them) can't call `chrome.runtime` directly, only the isolated content-script world can.
 So the MAIN-world script posts a `window.postMessage`, and the isolated-world script relays it onward.

 ## Known limitations

-- **Domain parsing is a simplified public-suffix approximation** (`co.uk`, `com.au`, etc. are hardcoded), not a full PSL implementation — good enough for demo purposes, would want the `psl` npm package for production use.
+- **Domain parsing is a simplified public-suffix approximation** (`co.uk`, `com.au`, etc. are hardcoded), not a full PSL implementation good enough for demo purposes, would want the `psl` npm package for production use.
 - **Tracker list is a curated ~60-domain sample**, not a full blocklist like EasyPrivacy/Disconnect.
-Easy to extend — it's just a JSON file.
+Easy to extend, it's just a JSON file.
 - **Fingerprinting detection is heuristic.** Plenty of legitimate sites use canvas/audio APIs for real functionality (games, audio editors); a detection here is a signal, not proof of tracking intent.